mathieu-benoit/acm-workshop/content/gke-cluster/set-up-policy-controller-monitoring.md

 ![Platform Admin](/images/platform-admin.png)
 _{{< param description >}}_

-In this section, you will finalize the setup for the Config Sync's monitoring.
+In this section, you will finalize the setup for the Policy Controller's monitoring.

 Define variables:
 ```Bash